For those who look to the night skies for guidance on their adventure, we come to the Circle of Stars Druid.

 Versatility is largely the biggest draw of playing a Druid in D&D 5e.
 The Circle of Stars just might be the most versatile of the subclass options.

 There’s something that is just so satisfying about the Circle of Stars Druid abilities.
-The utility, flavor, and just overall cohesiveness of this subclass is fantastic.
+The utility, flavor, and just overall cohesiveness of this subclass are fantastic.

 As I mentioned in my ranking of the Top 10 Subclasses in Tasha’s Cauldron of Everything, I initially found myself sleeping on this class.
 But when I went back to read it a second time, I noticed just how well-crafted this class is.